gritt/uber-dna-dojo/README.md

     3. The array of results is sorter by length, and we print the first index, which is the shortest one found;

+    Extra.
+It does it concurrently, using Go routines and channels implementation, while it is not perceived for such small inputs (samples), it will do a big difference when dealing with bigger texts;

 ## Graphical representation
     ..................CGT...AGT............ACT